ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers between 7am and 8am, then a chance of showers and thunderstorms between 1pm and 2pm, then
+         <h3>Today</h3>A chance of showers and thunderstorms between 1pm and 2pm, then showers and thunderstorms likely between 2pm and 4pm, then
-         showers and thunderstorms likely between 2pm and 4pm, then a chance of showers and thunderstorms between 4pm and 5pm, then showers and thunderstorms likely.
+         a chance of showers and thunderstorms between 4pm and 5pm, then showers and thunderstorms likely.
 Mostly sunny.
+High near
-High near 90, with temperatures falling to around 86 in the afternoon.
-North wind around 3 mph.
-Chance of precipitation is 60%.<br></div>
+         90, with temperatures falling to around 86 in the afternoon.
+North northeast wind around 3 mph.
+Chance of precipitation is
+         60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">